About this Handbook

 Before getting started with The Basics, we recommend reading one of the following introductory pages.
 These introductions are intended to highlight key similarities and differences between TypeScript and your favored programming language, and clear up common misconceptions specific to those languages.

-- TypeScript for New Programmers
+- TypeScript for the New Programmer

-- TypeScript for OOP Programmers
+- TypeScript for Java/C# Programmers